-La Crema Tapas & Fondue – This top-notch Rosemary Beach restaurant doesn’t take reservations but put your name down and walk around.
-Great tapas (read: not a ton of food), but also a great place if you want to do a fun dessert after dinner. $$$$
+La Crema Tapas & Fondue — This top-notch Rosemary Beach restaurant doesn’t take reservations, but put your name down and walk around.
+Great tapas (read: not a ton of food), but also a great place if you want to have a fun dessert after dinner. $$$$

 Edward’s — Nightly music and outdoor dining in Rosemary Beach.
 Usually have a saxophone player or musician.
 Great ambiance but pricey.
 Reservations accepted.$$$$